RibShark/Crash4WidescreenFix/README.md

 # Crash Bandicoot 4 - Widescreen Fix
 ## Description
 This is a small mod that allows _Crash Bandicoot 4: It's About Time_ to run at aspect ratios wider than 16:9.
-Unlike previous hex-editor based fixes, this correctly scales the field of view at all times for a perfect Fov+ widescreen scale.
+Unlike previous hex-editor based fixes, this correctly scales the field of view at all times for a perfect Hor+ widescreen scale.
 Note that currently FMV cutscenes will be stretched rather than displayed at their correct aspect ratio, I plan to fix this sometime in the future.